 We apologise for any inconvenience this may cause.
 It is very important to us that we properly train the staff that will be serving you, and appreciate your understanding and continued support during this transitional period.

-In an increasingly familiar commentary, the bank provided a largely optimistic outlook on current economic conditions “with recent data consistent with the RBA’s expectation that growth in the Australian economy will gradually pick up over the coming year”.
+The Australian economy expanded by 0.8 per cent in the June quarter.
+This outcome and other recent data are consistent with the Bank's expectation that growth in the Australian economy will gradually pick up over the coming year.